 I recommend only using any two of the optin form types above.
 The goal is to get as many email subscribers as possible without negatively affecting user experience.

-6. create a landing page
+6. Create a dedicated landing page for each offer

 A landing page gives you an entire page to convince the reader to join your email list.